Jubatian/rrpge-asm/README.rst

 Sections and offsets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Three sections are understood by the assembler:
+Six sections are understood by the assembler:

-- code: Refers to the code memory, up to 64 KWords.
+- code: The code memory, up to 64 KWords.
-- cons: Refers to the application header, up to 4 KWords.
+- data: Initialized data, up to about 62 KWords.
-- data: Refers to page 3 in the CPU's address space, up to 4 KWords.
+- head: Application header, up to 64 KWords.

-The code and cons sections are compiled into the application binary as appropriate.
-The data section can not hold any initialization values, by the definition of the RRPGE system however this area is initialized to zero.
+- desc: Application descriptor, up to 20 Words.
+- zero: Zero data, up to about 62 KWords (shared with data).
+- file: Application binary for loading additional data.

 The section to use can be specified by the following syntax: ::

     section code
-    section cons
     section data
+    section head
+    section desc
+    section zero
+    section file

 Opcodes can only be placed into the code section.
-Data ('dw' and 'db' keywords) can be defined in both the code and cons sections.
-In the data section only space may be reserved for variables (using the 'ds' keyword).
+Data ('dw' and 'db' keywords) can be defined in all of the code, data, head and desc sections.
+In the zero section only space may be reserved for variables (using the 'ds' keyword).

 Initially (before explicitly specifying any section) the code section is selected.